"I'm facing a financial hardship as a service member in active duty. What help is available?"

 - You (or your spouse) have been injured in active duty

-A variety of mortgage programs may be available to help—whether you are looking to stay in your home, or if you need to leave your home—including a forbearance specifically designed for the unique situations faced by the military.
+A variety of mortgage programs may be available to help, whether you are looking to stay in your home, or if you need to leave your home.
 Click each link to review the details, benefits and next steps for that specific option.

 Contact a Fannie Mae Mortgage Help Network partner—If your loan is owned by Fannie Mae, you can meet directly with an experienced housing advisor (either by phone or in person) to discuss your mortgage situation and options available to service members.
 Click here to confirm you have a Fannie Mae loan and request help.

 - Mortgage statements, including information on a second mortgage (if applicable);

 - Other monthly debt payments (e.g., car or student loans, credit card payments); and

 - Income details (paystubs and income tax returns).

 Contact the Fannie Mae Military Support Hotline—If you need additional information or want to speak with someone right away, call 800-2FANNIE (800-232-6643) and tell them you're in the military.
 Be ready to outline your current hardship and explain why you're having trouble making your mortgage payment.
 Our representatives can provide additional guidance on mortgage assistance programs to help with your short- or long-term needs.